 NOTE: I also had to move my image of Initial D Special Stage into the PCSX2 directory to get this to work, so if it’s not working for you, make sure that your ROM/ISO file is somewhere within the main directory of your chosen emulator!

 Follow these exact steps in your emulator of choice, and it should work with most.
 These are the only two emulators I’ve tried this on so far, but it’s nice to know that it works for emulators that do their thing with CD-based systems.

 I hope you enjoyed this Tutorial.
 I consider myself well-versed with PCs, as a gamer at least, but I had NO IDEA that you could do this until today.

 If you found this helpful, please share this around – knowing how to do this might just makes someone’s day, like it made mine!

-Tagged: action, Arcade Racing, Blogging, Blue Blue Skies, Boot Directly Into ROM, cars, Classic Gamer, Classic Games, Classic Gaming, Create A Shortcut For ROMS, create batch file for game rom, dorifto, Drifting Games, driving, Eurobeat, Games, gaming, guides, Initial D, Initial D 2nd Stage, Initial D Special Stage, japanese imports, MAME, MAME 64, MAME Shortcut Icons, MAME Tutorial, PC Gaming, PC Icon Tutuorial, PCSX2, Playstation, Playstation 2, Power Drift, PS2, racing, retro gamer, Retro Games, retro gaming, ROMS, SEGA, sega blue skies, Sony, tech, tutorials, Windows, Yu Suzuki
+Tags: action, Arcade Racing, Blogging, Blue Blue Skies, Boot Directly Into ROM, cars, Classic Gamer, Classic Games, Classic Gaming, Create A Shortcut For ROMS, create batch file for game rom, dorifto, Drifting Games, driving, Eurobeat, Games, gaming, guides, Initial D, Initial D 2nd Stage, Initial D Special Stage, japanese imports, MAME, MAME 64, MAME Shortcut Icons, MAME Tutorial, PC Gaming, PC Icon Tutuorial, PCSX2, Playstation, Playstation 2, Power Drift, PS2, racing, retro gamer, Retro Games, retro gaming, ROMS, SEGA, sega blue skies, Sony, Sony Playstation, tech, tutorials, Windows, Yu Suzuki